Nick-1979/stuckTokens/README.md

-# stuckTokens
+# Stuck Tokens !
-To list all stuck tokens in the pools' stash ids on the relay chains
+A simple script to find total number of tokens which is mistakenly directly transferred to the stash ids of nomination pools

 # To run
 `npm`